samlinux/htsc/meetup-120321/index.md

 # How to use CouchDb for your Chaincode

+You can find the slides and the recording from this session on my [blog](https://samlinux.at/en/blog/fabric2-10/).

 This example is based on the session example from 26.02.2021 and extends this example with a couchDb query.

 - modify the chaincode